NextronSystems/valhallaAPI/README.md

 # valhallaAPI

-This module allows you to interact with the Valhalla API, retrieve rules in different formats, filter them and write them to disk.
+This module allows you to interact with the Valhalla API, retrieve YARA rules in different formats, filter them and write them to disk.
+You can find more information about Valhalla on [our website](https://www.nextron-systems.com/yara-rule-feed/).
+The web interface, which doesn't have the filtering features of the Python module and the client, can be accessed [here](https://valhalla.nextron-systems.com/).

 It contains a Python module `valhallaAPI` and a Python command line API client `valhalla-cli`.